morris-lab/CellOracle/docs/tutorials/index.rst

 Please refer to the ``celloracle`` paper for scientific premise and the detail of the algorithm of celloracle.

-The jupyter notebook files in this tutorial are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks>`_ .
+The jupyter notebook files and data used in this tutorial are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks>`_ .

 .. toctree::